Analyticity and positivity of Green's functions without Lorentz: Retarded Green's function

 As we will see below, the imaginary part of the retarded Green's function in Fourier space, $\I G(k^\mu)$ plays an important role.
 In particular, the imaginary part controls the amount of source energy absorbed by the system (see for instance \cite{Creminelli:2024lhd} for a derivation) \eq{ \Delta E=\int\frac{\dd[d]{k}}{(2\pi)^d}\,\omega\,\I G(k^\mu)\, |J(k^\mu)|^2\,, } in which $J(k^\mu)$ is the Fourier transform of the source.
 We will also see that, knowing the imaginary part is (almost) enough to construct the full linear response.

 It should be mentioned that, despite their name, Green's functions are not in general ordinary functions.
-Rather, they typically belong to a sub-class of generalized functions, known as \textit{tempered distributions}.
+Rather, they belong to a sub-class of generalized functions, known as \textit{tempered distributions}.
 Intuitively, tempered distributions cannot be evaluated pointwise, but only through their action on smooth, rapidly decaying test functions (Schwartz functions; see \cref{AppA}).
 The set of Schwartz functions is usually indicated with $\cal{S}$ and tempered distributions with $\cal{S}'$.
 Tempered distributions can grow at most like a polynomial at infinity, a property referred as polynomial boundedness.
 Most importantly, they admit a well-defined Fourier transform, which maps a tempered distribution into a tempered distribution.
 Indeed, being able to take Fourier transform, is one of the main reasons to consider Green's functions (or, more generally, any $n-$point correlation function) to be a tempered distribution.
-This is the underlying assumption for a vast majority of systems, and we shall adopt it throughout this work.
+This is the underlying assumption for a vast majority of systems, and we shall adopt it throughout this work (as noted in \cref{FootTemp}, instabilities manifest as exponentially growing response functions.
+Such functions are not polynomially bounded and do not belong to the space of tempered distribution).
 For instance, in the axiomatic approach to quantum field theory, all Wightman functions are assumed to be tempered distributions \cite{bogolubov2012general}.
 The next section is devoted to explore the implications of micro-causality for the retarded Green's function.\footnote{Most operations on tempered distributions are simple extensions of the corresponding definition for ordinary functions.
 However, there are a few cases that require care, in particular the product and convolution of two tempered distributions.
 This is relevant for instance in the definition of the retarded Green's function in \cref{retG}, where both the step function and the expected value of the field commutator are distributions.
 Writing \cref{retG} as $\theta(t) G_c(t)$ (suppressing $\vec{x}$ here) one way to make sense of this product is to express $G_c(t)=f^{(n)}(t)$ as a finite-order derivative of a continuous function of polynomial growth (this is possible for any tempered distribution, as explained for instance in \cite{Nussenzveig:1972tcd}).
 Then the retarded product can be defined as a well-behaved tempered distribution.
 This definition is unique up to contact terms, i.e.~$\delta(t)$ and its derivatives, see \cite{dütsch2019classical}.
 Following the steps in sec.~1.8 of \cite{Nussenzveig:1972tcd}, one can take the Fourier transform of the above equation and deduce that in Fourier space $G$ and $G_c$ are related by a dispersion relation with subtractions (see also \cref{subtract}). }